ericitnz/ReusableAngularJsBootStrapModal/README.md

             return orderToModal;
         };
 ```
-showModal(): Called by when you click the button to show and render the modal
+showModal(): Called by when you click the button to show and render the modal.
+The modalOption is used to formulate the URL that $http.post() method called to. the Whole value of the Modal form will be send to Web API as an object.

+Route:  domain/controller/action/idValue

 ```
         $scope.showModal = function () {
             var modalOption = {